kubedb/docs/docs/guides/memcached/update-version/memcached.md

 ### Prepare Memcached Database

-Now, we are going to deploy a `Memcached` standalone database with version `1.6.22`.
+Now, we are going to deploy a `Memcached` database with version `1.6.22`.

 ### Deploy Memcached: